w1729/zkrand/README.md

 ## Overview

-ZKRand is a specialized deterministic public-key cryptographic system that leverages zk-SNARK technology through Noir to provide verifiable random numbers.
+ZKRand is a specialized deterministic public-key cryptographic system that leverages zk-SNARK technology through Circom to provide verifiable random numbers.
 The system is designed to serve decentralized applications on the Citrea chain, particularly for use cases such as:

 - NFT minting
 - Lotteries